-- The sanction was based on an incident related to academic dishonesty or possible or real harm to others. - The candidate has at least two incidents on record with the Office of Student Conduct. - The candidate has at least one incident on her/his federal criminal background check that is not on record with the Office of Student Conduct.
+- The sanction was based on an incident related to academic dishonesty or actual harm to others. - The candidate has at least two incidents on record with the Office of Student Conduct. - The candidate has at least one incident on her/his federal criminal background check that is not on record with the Office of Student Conduct.